Loss for Gina

 How I felt after treatment:

-I was a little tired after treatment, but I was eager to get back to “normal.”
+I was a little tired after tests and STD treatments, but I was eager to get back to “normal.”
 Less than a month after treatment ended, I completed a 40-mile bike ride and a half marathon nine months later.

 My life after Disease: